Cape Barren goose: Behaviour

 Cape Barren geese are largely terrestrial, only occasionally swimming.
 They predominantly graze on grasses, sedges, legumes, herbs, and succulents.
 Their diet may include plants such as Poa poiformis, Disphyma australe, Myoporum insulare, and species of Trifolium and Juncus.

 Males can produce a rapid, high-pitched honking call, often during takeoff or in flight.
 Both sexes make low, pig-like grunting sounds and hisses when alarmed.
 Goslings produce whistling distress calls.

 Cape Barren geese are monogamous and typically mate for life.
 After mating, the pair will perform a "triumph ceremony" in which they raise and lower their heads while facing each other and calling loudly.
 Pairs establish territories in autumn and breeding occurs in winter.

 Pairs may nest singly or in loose colonies.
 The nest is a shallow hollow lined with vegetation and down, usually constructed amongst tussock grass, rocks, or bushes.
 The nest is mainly constructed by the male but lined by the female.
 The female typically lays four to five creamy white eggs at one-to-three-day intervals.
 The eggs are incubated only by the female over a period of 34–37 days.
+The female leaves the nest for only a few minutes each day, and may lose up to 1 kg or 20% of her body weight during this period.
+All eggs in the nest hatch within a few hours of each other.
 Both parents care for the young once hatched.

 Cape Barren geese are capable of drinking salt and brackish water, which allows them to remain on offshore islands year-round.